-The main cause of CBS is loss of vision and how your brain reacts to this loss.
+CBS is caused by loss of vision and the way your brain reacts to this loss.

-Research suggests that when you see real things around you, the information received from the eyes stops the brain from creating its own pictures.
-When you lose your sight your brain doesn’t receive as much information and fills in these gaps by releasing new fantasy pictures, patterns or old pictures that it has stored.
+When your sight is good and you are seeing real things around you, the information received from your eyes actually stops the brain from creating its own pictures.
+When you lose your sight, however, your brain isn’t receiving as much information from your eyes as it used to.
+Your brain can sometimes fill in these gaps by creating new fantasy pictures, patterns or pictures.
+When this happens, you experience these pictures as hallucinations.

 Bee has glaucoma.
 She first experienced CBS when she was shopping.
 She explains the types of hallucinations she gets and how she copes.